 HONOURS SUBJECT AREA

 Photomedia focuses on the full range of visual art practices that make up contemporary photomedia.
-You will be equipped with creative skills relevant to all aspects of this dynamic and expanding area with particular emphasis on contemporary visual arts practice.
+You will be equipped with creative skills relevant to all aspects of this dynamic and expanding area, in particular to contemporary visual arts practice.

-Photomedia emphasises conceptual and practical investigations through projects designed to foster individual interpretations and aesthetic development and promote the acquisition of technical skills and enhance your engagement with research.
-The studio includes instruction in digital photomedia and chemical photography.
+Photomedia emphasises conceptual and practical investigations through projects designed to foster individual interpretations and aesthetic development, and to promote the acquisition of technical skills and enhance your engagement with research.
+Photomedia includes instruction in digital photomedia and chemical photography.
 Study options cover a cross-section of photomedia investigations: photomedia-installation including the still and moving image; documentary photography; experimental and contemporary practice using analogue and digital technologies.
 Each study option includes its own specialised theoretical concerns and techniques.

 The honours year

 The Honours year at Sydney College of the Arts provides you with the opportunity to establish a research practice through the development of a visual art project, over two semesters’ full-time study.
 An academic staff member will supervise your seminar preparation and studio and written work